-Not so long ago, I found myself in my mid-30s, a professional social worker, a mother, a wife – and a regular alcohol drinker.
-My drinking habit had steadily grown during my 20s as I worked my way through restaurants and bars.
+In 2019, I found myself in my mid-30s, a professional social worker, a mother, a wife – and a regular alcohol drinker.
+My drinking habit had steadily grown throughout my 20s as I worked my way through restaurants and bars.
 Then in graduate school, what I thought of as my “pleasant pastime” became a constant presence and need in my life.

-5 years later I was back in my hometown with my now-husband.
+A few years after I graduated, I was back in my hometown with my now-husband.
 We owned my childhood home and had a beautiful baby boy.
 I was successful in my career as a social worker and therapist, but at the same time feeling stuck and ready for change.
 I was exhausted, impatient, and short-tempered.

 I was suffering from insomnia.
 And I was having concerning physical health ailments – specifically a racing heart and irregular heart palpitations.

 Despite this, I was not in a place where I could see alcohol for what it was doing in my life.
 On many days it was the only thing that I looked forward to anymore: nightly glasses of wine after work, boozy Friday night dates with my husband, day drinking on weekends with friends at the million microbreweries and wineries in and around town.

 Even in the face of exhaustion, lack of sleep, emotional extremes, and a scary heart condition developing, I didn’t want to believe alcohol was the issue.
 I had tried many times over the years trying to reduce, cut down, or drink mindfully.

 I would use my calendar to mark days that I would or wouldn’t drink (this never worked).
 I would attempt Dry January (and fail).
 I would negotiate with myself – tell myself I would only drink certain kinds of alcohol or stop at a certain number of sips.